 - Coordinate efforts to influence legislation and regulation when necessary

 The electric cooperatives of Alabama are long-standing members within their communities, providing volunteers and leadership year after year.
 The electric cooperatives’ member-elected boards and their employees comprise a natural and valued grassroots network throughout the state.
 This network offers the opportunity to bring together constituents who provide essential services to their communities with their local representatives.

 Political Action Committee

-The Action Committee for Rural Electrification® (ACRE®) is the political action committee (PAC) of Alabama’s electric co-ops.
-ACRE supports political candidates who will speak for and protect the interests of electric co-ops and their consumer-owners.
-ACRE is truly a grassroots PAC backed by over 2,000 individuals making personal contributions.
+The PAC is the political action committee (PAC) of Alabama’s electric co-ops.
+It supports political candidates who will speak for and protect the interests of electric co-ops and their consumer-owners.
+The PAC is truly a grassroots PAC backed by over 2,000 individuals making personal contributions.